jansonsaj/stock-inventory/README.md

 ## CI/CD

-This repository uses GitHub Actions to run CI/CD Workflows.
+This repository uses GitHub Actions to run CI/CD Workflows in [github.com/jansonsa/jansonsa-sem1](https://github.com/jansonsa/jansonsa-sem1) repository.
 The following workflows exist:
 - On every push and pull request: Lint and test the code
 - On pushes to master: Deploy the code to Heroku